qteatime/crochet-docs/system/sociology-and-linguistics.rst

-Annex A: Sociology and linguistics
+Annex B: Sociology and linguistics
 ==================================

 Etymology of Crochet